wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/optimize-data-usage/includes/2-microsoft-graph-query-parameters.md

 ### Microsoft Graph REST API

-At its core, Microsoft Graph is a REST API that means that developers can use any platform, any framework, and any programming language they're most comfortable with.
+At its core, Microsoft Graph is a REST API.
+That means that developers can use any platform, any framework, and any programming language they're most comfortable with.
 The only requirement is that they issue common HTTP requests and process HTTP responses.
 All recent platforms, frameworks, and languages have these capabilities.

 ### Microsoft Graph Native SDKs